Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 As part of ERP therapy, you will track your obsessions and compulsions related to false memory and make a list of how distressing each thought is.
 You’ll work with your therapist to slowly put yourself into situations that trigger your obsessions.
 This is carefully planned to ensure you’re gradually building toward your goal rather than moving too quickly and feeling overwhelmed.

 Exposure to these thoughts and discomfort in a controlled and supervised environment, while resisting the urge to engage in compulsions, is the most effective way to treat OCD.
 When you continually give into the urge to do the compulsions, it only strengthens your need to engage in them more over time.
 On the other hand, when you prevent yourself from performing compulsions, you teach yourself a new way to respond.
-This will likely lead to a noticeable reduction in distress when your memory doubts arise in the future and increase your ability to tolerate uncertainty.

 Let’s take the example where someone is afraid they’ve left a restaurant without paying and has decided to avoid going back at all costs for fear of being identified as a thief.
 A therapist may work with them to eventually face their fear and dine at this restaurant again.
 This may take time, especially if this exposure feels overwhelming and touches on one of their greatest fears (e.g., public humiliation).
 Together with their therapist, they’ll work to rank different exposures by difficulty.